GomathiGothandan/gomathi-profile/README.md

 # gomathi-profile
-Profile website using angular as front-end and used express.js as back-end.
+Profile website using angular as front-end and express.js as back-end.